You can compare loans with no early repayment charges or fees using our comparison tables.

 The earlier in the term you repay the loan, the higher the charge as the interest component of the loan repayment makes up a higher proportion of the repayment, the earlier in the loan term it is.

 An early repayment charge can add a considerable cost to your loan.

 If you think you will want to repay your loan before the end of its term, then you must look for more flexible loans and check which loans apply a charge and which don’t.

 Please do not forget if you move an existing loan into a debt consolidation loan, you will still be liable for an early repayment penalty.

 When you compare loans with Uswitch you can select types of loans depending on your particular requirements.
 Your results will highlight which loans do not have an early repayment charge.

 Of course, you should also consider other factors when choosing your loan, like the Annual Percentage Rate (APR) and your monthly repayment.

 Not necessarily.
-Some of the cheapest loans available won’t charge you a penny for early repayment and we can help you find them with our loans calculator.
+Some of the cheapest loans available won’t charge you a penny for early loan repayment and we can help you find these flexible loans with our loans calculator.